OpenBCI/Documentation/websitev2/docs/GettingStarted/Boards/03-Wifi_Getting_Started_Guide.md

 ![selecting wifi shield](../../assets/GettingStartedImages/wifi_cyton_select_wifi_shield.png)

 The Cyton will default to a sample rate of 1000Hz with a latency of 10ms.
 For the majority of modern data WiFi networks these settings will work.
-If your data transfer LED (`` on WiFi Shield) is not solid blue, then you should try adjusting your sample rate and latency while you determine your wireless network problems.
+If your data transfer LED (`D2` on WiFi Shield) is not solid blue, then you should try adjusting your sample rate and latency while you determine your wireless network problems.

 ![setting latency and sample rate of cyton](../../assets/GettingStartedImages/wifi_cyton_wifi_settings.png)

-Press `` when you're ready to begin streaming.
+Press `START SYSTEM` when you're ready to begin streaming.

 ![wifi cyton start system](../../assets/GettingStartedImages/wifi_cyton_start_system.png)

-Press `` to begin streaming!
+Press `Start Data Stream` to begin streaming!

 ![cyton wifi starting data stream](../../assets/GettingStartedImages/wifi_cyton_data_stream_start.png)

-When you are finished recording, you may press ``
+When you are finished recording, you may press `Stop Data Stream`

 ![cyton wifi stopping data stream](../../assets/GettingStartedImages/wifi_cyton_data_stream_stop.png)

-Then end your session by pressing `` from the `` drop down.
+Then end your session by pressing `STOP SYSTEM` from the `System Control Panel` drop down.

 ![cyton wifi stop system](../../assets/GettingStartedImages/wifi_cyton_stop_system.png)